chlablak/pollson/README.md

 ### Preview

-Here you can see the Angular2 components for manipuling questions.
-For a real-time preview, go on the online version (link above).
-Under the *Create* panel, we put these components for testing.
+Here you can see the Angular2 components for manipuling questions:

 ![Preview](https://github.com/chlablak/pollson/blob/master/src/assets/img/question-component-creation-preview.png)